 Can I delete photos after uploading to Amazon Photos?

 Yes.
 If you want to delete a photo you’ve already uploaded to Amazon Photos, simply click on the image and you’ll see a toolbar at the top with a trash icon.
 Click the trash icon and you’ll see a pop-up confirming your photo has been removed from Amazon Photos and Amazon Drive and will be permanently deleted after a month.

 Is Google Photos better than Amazon?

 This depends on your needs, budget, and whether you have an Amazon Prime or Google account already.
-Google Photos offers cheaper monthly plans and 15-GB storage for those with a Google account, but Amazon offers unlimited storage of high-res images for free if you’re a Prime member.
+Google Photos offers cheaper monthly plans and 15-GB storage for those with a Google account, but Amazon offers unlimited Amazon Prime free photo storage of high-res images if you’re a Prime member.

 Can I view my Amazon Photos on my TV?

 Yes.
 If you have a smart TV, you can view photos via the Prime Photos app.

 This depends on your account settings.
 You can quickly hide a photo by clicking an image and clicking the three dots at the top —You’ll then see an option to Hide your photo.
 You can also easily alter your Amazon Photos settings at any time by clicking your name at the top right of the Photos page, then clicking Settings